Welcome!

-How can i resist this temptation?
+How can I resist this temptation?

-but that’s about it.
+I have been friends with this man for over 12 years & probably in love with him for half that time.
+We were always attracted to each other but neither one of us did anything because I was (unhappily) married at the time.
+There was a lot of talk about sex but that’s about it.
 I never had a friendship with any of my other male friends that was this explicit, sexual and comfortable at the same time.
 I got divorced a few years back and things were starting to happen between us but due to a lot of family issues we lost contact for 2 years during which time I found out that he got married.
 I thought that was the end of our relationship before it even began but he called me out of the blue and started talking as if nothing had changed between us.
-He's told me several times how he thinks about a night we kissed and almost got together many years ago and he wants that to happen now.
+He’s told me several times how he thinks about a night we kissed and almost got together many years ago and he wants that to happen now.
 I have not seen him for almost 4 years.
-He keeps telling me that he can't get me out of his mind to be honest I feel the same.
-I don't know what his relationship with his wife is but can assume that it’s not great if he is thinking about someone else.
+He keeps telling me that he can’t get me out of his mind & to be honest I feel the same.
+I don’t know what his relationship with his wife is but can assume that it’s not great if he is thinking about someone else.
 The fact that he is married has stopped me this long but I am getting weaker by the day and finding it very hard to resist the temptation.
 I don’t know what to do anymore.
 Any help would be greatly appreciated.

 Part of being an adult is realizing that you can't have things that you want just because you want them.
 I can certainly understand that temptation and the difficulty you (both) are enduring.